 - Use an Oil With a High Smoke Point

 Since stir fry should be cooked quickly and at a relatively high temperature, it’s important to use an oil that can tolerate the heat.
-Avocado oil is the best AIP compliant choice for this.
-If you don’t have avocado oil, coconut oil and olive oil are good choices too.
+I chose coconut oil but you can also use things like lard, tallow, or avocado oil.